Ossitech/PiCamera/README.md

 parameters the camera module and the optic provides.

 ## Installation
-Clone the repo on your Raspberry Pi and create a python virtual environment using the system site packages:
+Clone the repo onto your Raspberry Pi and create a python virtual environment using the system site packages:
 ```python3
 -m venv --system-site-packages env